World Sparrow Day 2020: Current Theme, History and Significance

 4. Sparrows are not territorial in nature; they are protective and build their nests.

-5. Amazing is male sparrows construct nests to attract their female counterparts.
+5. Male sparrows construct nests to attract their female counterparts.

 6. The house sparrow (Passer domesticus) is a bird of the sparrow family Passeridae.